Dental Night Guards: Longevity, and how to make them last longer

 Dental night guards are pretty expensive.
 With such a hefty price tag, you may find yourself wondering how long a dental night guard will serve you.
 How long do dental night guards last before you need to get a replacement?

 This can be is attributed to a number of factors.

-Note: If you choose a thin style of any of the above mentioned guards you can expect to gain comfort and a minimalist feel but you will sacrifice durability.
+Note: If you choose a thin style of any of the above mentioned guards, you can expect to gain comfort and a minimalist feel, but you will also be sacrificing durability.

-Apart from the type of night guards, other factors also affect the durability of a night guard
+Apart from the thickness of night guards, other factors also affect durability

-These are: the severity of your teeth grinding as an individual and the age of the individual.
-The age of the individual is a viable factor since for younger patients such as toddlers, the night guards need to be changed frequently to accommodate the growth of teeth and teeth movement.
+These are: the severity of your teeth grinding as an individual, and the age of the individual.
+The age of the individual is a viable factor, since, for younger patients such as children, the night guards need to be changed frequently to accommodate the growth of teeth and teeth movement.

 Clean Your Night Guard To Ensure Longevity

-It is everyone’s desire to prolong the life of his/her dental night guard.
+It is everyone’s desire to prolong the life of their dental night guard.